 Bogus self-employment - who pays the price?

-More companies are encouraging staff to be self-employed rather than on payroll, we discover why this can be bad for the economy.
+With more companies are seemingly encouraging staff to be self-employed rather than on the payroll, we discover the economic and personal costs.

-As the govt’s flagship Employment Rights Act (2025) comes into force.
-File on 4 Investigates discovers hundreds of workers on government contracts are allegedly part of the ‘bogus self employed’.
-This we are told is the tip of the iceberg as increasingly more employers choose to put workers on self employed contracts rather than employing them as staff via PAYE, with all the rights that offers.
+As the government鈥檚 flagship Employment Rights Act (2025) comes into force, File on 4 Investigates a loophole worrying experts: bogus self-employment.
+We discover hundreds of workers on government contracts are said to be wrongly classified as self-employed.
+This we are told is the tip of the iceberg as more employers increasingly choose to put workers on self-employed contracts rather than employing them as staff, without all the rights, bolstered under the new laws.

-We will examine through academic research the scale of bogus self-employment, and analyse why it is bad news for the economy, with some suggesting changes to NI has meant more businesses, under pressure themselves, are keeping workers off payroll to keep running costs down.
-We will also look at small businesses where it’s become increasingly difficult to employ staff in the traditional way and find that some workers in hospitality for example like the flexibility that job apps can give them when picking up casual freelance work.
+Some are suggesting that recent changes to National Insurance have meant more business owners are keeping workers off payroll to keep running costs down.
+We will look at small businesses where it鈥檚 become increasingly difficult to employ staff in the traditional way and find that some workers in hospitality for example like the flexibility that job apps can give them when picking up casual freelance work.

 Presenter: Tom Wall